-Type of category the national protection status belongs to (as mentioned in Table 1 or Table 2): Status A [refer to the full name used in national legislation] When is application for the national protection status possible: a) Immediately, as part of a single procedure examining the need for international protection? b) Immediately, as part of a separate procedure? c) After exhausting the asylum procedure in-country? d) Other (please explain).
-Where does the application take place: a) In the territory of your State?b) In a third country?c) Both are possible.
-Briefly outline the procedure in terms of: Authorities involved in examining the application and, if applicable, the issuance of a permit of stay; please clarify if these are the same authorities as those responsible of examining international protection applications; Existing timelines and notification of the (first instance) decision, information to the beneficiary Appeal procedures Is there an appeal in the event of a negative decision?
-Yes/No If yes, is it a two-level system of appeal or one level?
-If yes, is it: An administrative appeal?
-A judicial appeal?
-Judicial review?
-Other? (please explain) Does the appeal have an automatic suspensive effect?
-Yes/No If no, can it be requested and what is the procedure in this case?
+Type of category the national protection status belongs to (as mentioned in Table 1 or Table 2): Other national (including humanitarian) statuses based on:Other (national protection) grounds Status E [refer to the full name used in national legislation PARTICULAR CIVIL VALUE" n] RESIDENCE PERMIT FOR "ACTS OF Briefly outline the procedure in terms of: Authorities involved in examining the application and, if applicable, the issuance of a permit of stay; please clarify if these are the same authorities as those responsible of examining international protection applications; Existing timelines and notification of the (first instance) decision, information to the beneficiary The Minister of the Interior, on the proposal of the competent Prefect, authorizes the issue of this special residence permit, unless there are reasons to believe that the foreigner is dangerous for public order and the security of the State.
+The Chief of Police issues the residence permit.
+As this procedure comes with an act of the Minister of the Interior, it does not fall within the competences of the Territorial Commissions.
+Appeal procedures Is there an appeal in the event of a negative decision?
+Yes/No Yes.
+If yes, is it a two-level system of appeal or one level?
+If yes, is it: - An administrative appeal? - A judicial appeal? - Judicial review? - Other? (please explain) Yes, double degree of judgement at the administrative court (TAR Regional Administrative Court and Council of State).
+Does the appeal have an automatic suspensive effect?
+Yes/No If no , can it be requested and what is the procedure in this case?
+No, unless a precautionary application is submitted to the TAR (Regional Administrative Court).
 Are the authorities involved the same as those in appeal procedures against a negative decision in the international protection procedure?
-If the decision on the appeal is negative, will it result in a return decision being issued?
-Yes/No If there is no possibility for appeal, please explain what happens.
+No. If the decision on the appeal is negative, will it result in a return decision being issued?
+Yes/No Yes, if the foreign citizen no longer has the right to remain in Italy and is liable to expulsion If there is no possibility for appeal, please explain what happens.
 Change of status In case the applicant fails on appeal or his/her status ends or is not renewed, can s/he apply for: a.
-International protection status? (please specify which)b.
+International protection status? (please specify which) b) The foreign citizen can convert this residence permit into a residence permit for employment purposes. b.
 Other legal migration statuses? (please specify which)

-Type of category the national protection status belongs to (as mentioned in Table 1 or Table 2): Status A [refer to the full name used in national legislation] Relevant case law Is there any relevant case law (by the highest instance courts and final judgements) that led to systemic changes in the procedure (and/or with major policy implications) concerning this national protection status?
-No If so, please briefly provide references to case law and briefly describe the changes brought about by this case law.
+Type of category the national protection status belongs to (as mentioned in Table 1 or Table 2): Other national (including humanitarian) statuses based on: Other (national protection) grounds

+Status E [refer to the full name used in national legislation] RESIDENCE PERMIT FOR "ACTS OF PARTICULAR CIVIL VALUE"

+Relevant case law Is there any relevant case law (by the highest instance courts and final judgements) that led to systemic changes in the procedure (and/or with major policy implications) concerning this national protection status?
+Yes/No No. If so, please briefly provide references to case law and briefly describe the changes brought about by this case law.
 In the references to the case law please include: the court name, date of decision, title/parties if applicable, case number (or citation, document symbol), link to the full version of the case (if possible)